Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-PettingZoo-API-Documentation.md

  | step(action: Any) -> None
 ```

-Sets the action of the active agent and get the observation, reward, done and info of the next agent.
+Sets the action of the active agent and get the observation, reward, termination, truncation and info of the next agent.

 **Arguments**: